gilmerperez/kingdom-movement/SpecificationSheet.md

 - **Home Page:**

 - Overview of memberships, kitchen menu, schedules, collaborations, CTAs linking to dedicated pages.

-  - WHO WE ARE (Component):
+- WHO WE ARE (Component)
-  - - Description that talks about how KNGDM MVMNT isn't just a gym, its a community where people can come and get trained by certified and high level coaches whose only motive is to make you the best athlete possible.
-Talk about access to our ammenities, like wodify a state of the art training library; journal, planner and daily workout tracker that does everything from recording your workout results to helping you keep track of your nutrition.
+  Description that talks about how KNGDM MVMNT isn't just a gym, it's a community where people can come and get trained by certified and high level coaches whose only motive is to make you the best athlete possible.
+Talk about access to our amenities, like a state of the art training library; journal, planner and daily workout tracker that does everything from recording your workout results to helping you keep track of your nutrition.
 First side by side, on smaller screens they stack

-  - WHY CHOOSE US (Component):
+- WHY CHOOSE US (Component)
-  - - Picture with dark and blurred as background
+  Picture with dark and blurred as background
-  - - Each card is a reason why to join us, it shows a heading, then quick text description
+  Each card is a reason why to join us, it shows a heading, then quick text description Why crossfit
-  - - Why crossfit
-  - - Elite level coaches
+  Elite level coaches
-  - - Personal training
+  Personal training
-  - - Nutrition services
+  Nutrition services
-  - - Weightlifting and open gym
+  Weightlifting and open gym
-  - - Fun environment
+  Fun environment

-  - Skinny banner with cool black and white picture
-  - BUILT FOR GLORY — BORN TO MOVE
+- Skinny banner with cool black and white picture (Component) BUILT FOR GLORY — BORN TO MOVE
-  - Cool animation as you scroll up and down?
+  Cool animation as you scroll up and down?

-- **Membership Page:**
+- **Pricing Page:**

 - Lists different membership tiers with benefits.
 - For each membership I will need:
-  - - id
-  - - name/tier of membership
-  - - price
-  - - features/benefits: Ex: access to which classes?, guest passes?
-  - - description
+  ID
+  Name
+  Price
+  Features/Benefits:
+  Access to what classes?
+  Guest passes?
+  Description?
+  Additional Info

-  - **Individual Membership Page:**
+- **Individual Pricing (Membership) Page:**

+- Link to sign up
+- What extra details can we show here that are not on the main Pricing Page?
-  - Click into a membership for more details, sign-up instructions, and contact links.
+- Click into a membership for more details.
-  - Big motivational picture at the top that fades to be more dark at the bottom then show the details
+- A big motivational picture at the top that fades to be more dark at the bottom then shows the details.

-- **Food Menu Page:**
+- **Nutrition Page:**

-  - Full menu with details
+- Full menu with details.
-  - Categories for protein shakes, teas, waffles, acai bowls
+- Categories for:
+  Protein Shakes
+  Teas
+  Waffles
+  Acai Bowls
-  - Any promotions that you would like to advertise right away?
+- Any promotions that you would like to advertise right away at the top/bottom of the page?
 - For each menu item I will need:
-  - - id (For me)
-  - - name of menu item
-  - - price
-  - - calories (?)
-  - - description (I can generate)
-  - - variations and/or toppings (If any)
+  ID (for me)
+  Name
+  Price
+  Calorie count
-  - - picture (if not I will get one from the internet)
+  Description (I can make unless you want to use something specific) Variations/Toppings with calorie count (if any) Picture (if not I will get one from the internet)

 - **Schedule Page:**

-  - CSS Grid Format
+- CSS Grid Format.
-  - Table that has a bar at the top with all 7 days of the week, when you click each day the table updates to show all available training times: Including scheduled classes and open gym sessions
+- Table that has a bar at the top with all 7 days of the week.
+When you click each day the table updates to show all available training times: Including scheduled classes and open gym sessions.
-  - Links to view workouts, see who’s attending.
+- Link to Wodify to view workouts and to see who’s attending (if possible).

 - **Contact Page:**

+- Form to reach out.
+- Includes subject and message field.
-  - Form to reach out, includes CAPTCHA for spam prevention.
+- Includes CAPTCHA for spam prevention.

 - **Privacy Policy:**